trojanhorser/sphinx/source/crudfunctions.rst

 	*
 	/

-- An exmaple of how it parses a date field which has a value of **2015/09/11** is shown below:
+- An example of how it parses a date field which has a value of **2015/09/11** is shown below:

 .. code-block:: javascript